playframework/play-generated-docs/manual/working/scalaGuide/advanced/http/ScalaHttpFilters.md

 ## Where do filters fit in?

 Filters wrap the action after the action has been looked up by the router.
 This means you cannot use a filter to transform a path, method or query parameter to impact the router.
 However you can direct the request to a different action by invoking that action directly from the filter, though be aware that this will bypass the rest of the filter chain.
-If you do need to modify the request before the router is invoked, a better way to do this would be to place your logic in `Global.onRouteRequest` instead.
+If you do need to modify the request before the router is invoked, a better way to do this would be to place your logic in [[`HttpRequestHandler`|ScalaHttpRequestHandlers]] instead.

 Since filters are applied after routing is done, it is possible to access routing information from the request, via the `tags` map on the `RequestHeader`.
 For example, you might want to log the time against the action method.
 In that case, you might update the `logTime` method to look like this:

 @[routing-info-access](code/FiltersRouting.scala)

 > Routing tags are a feature of the Play router.
-If you use a custom router, or return a custom action in `Global.onRouteRequest`, these parameters may not be available.
+If you use a custom router, or return a custom action through a custom request handler, these parameters may not be available.

 ## More powerful filters

-Play provides a lower level filter API called `EssentialFilter` which gives you full access to the body of the request.
+Play provides a lower level filter API called [`EssentialFilter`](api/scala/play/api/mvc/EssentialFilter.html) which gives you full access to the body of the request.
 This API allows you to wrap [[EssentialAction|HttpApi]] with another action.

 Here is the above filter example rewritten as an `EssentialFilter`:

 @[essential-filter-example](code/EssentialFilter.scala)

-The key difference here, apart from creating a new `EssentialAction` to wrap the passed in `next` action, is when we invoke next, we get back an `Iteratee`.
-You could wrap this in an `Enumeratee` to do some transformations if you wished.
+The key difference here, apart from creating a new `EssentialAction` to wrap the passed in `next` action, is when we invoke next, we get back an [`Accumulator`](api/scala/play/api/libs/streams/Accumulator.html).
+You could compose this with an Akka streams Flow using the `through` method some transformations to the stream if you wished.
 We then `map` the result of the iteratee and thus handle it.

 > Although it may seem that there are two different filter APIs, there is only one, `EssentialFilter`.
 The simpler `Filter` API in the earlier examples extends `EssentialFilter`, and implements it by creating a new `EssentialAction`.
 The passed in callback makes it appear to skip the body parsing by creating a promise for the `Result`, while the body parsing and the rest of the action are executed asynchronously.